krampenschiesser/ragnar/book/src/intro/reality_check.md

 etc.

-Provide acces to native API's on Android and iOS
+Maybe even provide full access to native API's on Android and iOS.